 It is essential that the debt collection agency carry current valid licensure and any required bonding within all 50 states.

-Some firms will vaguely claim “we are licensed”.
-However it is important to ask them for proof or require that they at least submit an affidavit to you stating they are fully compliant with ALL states’ licensing and bonding requirements.
-Since it is an industry standard for insurers to require proof of licensure and bonding before appointing any agent/producers or even hiring a plumber; then any vendor who are hired to protect your financial interests and reputation should be held to the highest ethical licensing standards.
-It may be an impractical time consuming effort to contact every single state to validate compliance.
-If you wish to review an At-A-Glance chart published by the American Collectors Association that lists each state’s licensing requirements, feel free to contact us.
+Some firms will vaguely claim “we are licensed.”
+However, it is important to ask them for proof or require that they at least submit an affidavit to you stating they are fully compliant with ALL state licensing and bonding requirements.
+Since it is an industry standard for insurers to require proof of licensure and bonding before appointing any agent/producers or even hiring a plumber, then any vendor who are hired to protect your financial interests and reputation should be held to the highest ethical licensing standards.
+It may be an impractical, time-consuming effort to contact every single state to validate compliance.
+If you wish to review an at-a-glance chart published by the American Collectors Association that lists each state’s licensing requirements, feel free to contact us.

 Compliance with the PCI Data Security Standard is imperative to ensure that your debtor insureds payment card data is secure.
 Collection agencies who are PCI DSS compliant adhere to a framework of specifications, tools, measurements and support resources to ensure the safeguarding of confidential cardholder information at every level.
 PCI DSS compliant collection agencies are committed to the highest identity and security standards to protect you and your insureds.

 Commercial insurance-related debts are considered the most complex types of debts to recover.
 Premiums and claims complexities vary widely depending upon the diverse lines of coverages underwritten within either Property/Casualty or Life/Health industries.
 Only those agencies with the ability to prove their commercial insurance proficiencies within your category of premiums and/or claims related debts should be considered.
 Never hesitate to ask for:

 - Resumes from key personnel